- This event has passed.

 • Masonite Board: large enough for the 9×12 paper

-• Masterson Sta-wet Super Pro Palette – purchase at Dick Blick’s.
+• Masterson Sta-wet Super Pro Palette – purchase at Dick Blick’s or Amazon.

 • Canvases, Canvas boards as needed